-- The candidate should believe that a law passed by Congress and signed by the President is consitutional by definition.
+- The candidate should believe that a law passed by Congress and signed by the President is constitutional by definition.

-- The candidate should believe that an executive order is consitutional by definition.
+- The candidate should believe that an executive order is constitutional by definition.

 - The candidate should be a woman.